keybase/ruby-client/README.md

 ## Usage

+Keybase is two things.

+1) A public, publicly-auditable directory of keys and identity proofs.
+2) A protocol for accessing the directory.

 ### Login

 Upon login, you'll get back a user object.
 Your user object is essentially a large dictionary (wrapped as a Ruby object) and contains pretty much everything about you and your account.
 (See the [user objects](https://keybase.io/__/api-docs/1.0#user-objects) page in the API documentation for more info.)